 - Property damage

 Call Lavent Law, P.A. today to schedule a free consultation with our skilled legal team.
 Our goal is to help you get the money you deserve after your Miami Uber crash.

 Call an Experienced Miami Uber Accident Injury Attorney

 Have you suffered an injury in a Miami Uber accident?
 Recovering compensation after an Uber accident in Florida can be tough.
 You are more likely to recover the money you need if you enlist the help of an experienced personal injury attorney.
-At Lavent Law, our attorneys understand that an accident can change your life forever.
+At Lavent Law, P.A., our attorneys understand that an accident can change your life forever.
 We are here to help you fight for what you deserve.
 You only have a limited amount of time to file your claim, so it’s important to act quickly.
 Call us today to schedule a free consultation.